kran/lua-resty-orm/README.md

 `define_model` accept table name as paramater and cache table fields in lrucache.

-_WARNING:_ the table must have an auto increment column as its primary key
+*NOTICE: the table must have an auto increment column as its primary key*

 METHODS: